Laura902l/web/README.md

 Kazikhanova Laura
 Alikhan Krykbes

- group: SE-2209
+Group: SE-2209

 We decided to develop a website dedicated to cooking and baking.
 The site features a variety of recipes divided into categories such as cakes, cupcakes and breakfasts.

 We have successfully completed the following tasks: